vplauzon/kusto-x/README.md

 ### .show procedure run steps

 ```
-.show procedure run steps [where Breadcrumb startswith [step0.step1...]]
+.show procedure run steps [where Breadcrumb startswith [step0, step1, ...] [all]]
 ```

 A query can be appended.
-Alternatively, `.show proc run` can be used.
+Alternatively, `.show proc run steps` can be used.

+If no breadcrumb's prefix is provided, all steps are returned.
+When the `all` switch is provided, all breadcrumbs with the prefix are returned.
+Otherwise, only the immediate children are returned.

 ### .get blobs